gjermundgaraba/bjaanes.github.io/_posts/2017-05-14-use-cases-for-augmented-reality.md

 # Storytelling

 Storytelling is already an emerging topic for VR, but there is no reason it can't be just as effective (or more) with AR.

+Storytelling doesn't need to be confined to text OR audio OR video.
+Why not combine elements to truly bring a story to life?

+People are experiment with this today, take a look at the video below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YO1E7DBuqtc" frameborder="0" allowfullscreen></iframe>